giubil/CupidMe/readme.md

 # CupidMe

 CupidMe (teehee) is a Python package allowing for simple, easy interaction with OKCupid.com.
 CupidMe is currently capable of searches, custom filters, outbound communication, and more.
+For complete documentation, see [the wiki]("https://github.com/TSS88/CupidMe/wiki/CupidMe").

 ### Prerequisities